Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 • L.L.C.

-2. The use of some words in the LLC name is prohibited, such as those that may infer a federal, state, or municipal government agency.
+2. Using some words in the LLC name is prohibited, such as those that may infer a federal, state, or municipal government agency.
 There are additional restrictions against certain words in the name related to professions such as attorneys, locksmiths, banks, etc., unless the business is registered to provide such services.

 Step 2: Appoint a Florida Registered Agent

-In Florida, every LLC will need to appoint a registered agent.
-A registered agent is simply an individual or company with a Florida street address who is responsible for receiving legal legal documents, such as lawsuit notifications, on behalf of the business.
+In Florida, every LLC must appoint a registered agent.
+A registered agent is simply an individual or company with a Florida street address responsible for receiving legal documents, such as lawsuit notifications, on behalf of the business.

 Step 3: File the Florida Articles of Organization

 The paperwork to create an LLC in Florida is called the Articles of Organization.
-To file, you can either file online or download the Florida LLC Articles of Organization from the Florida Department of State.
+You can file online or download the Florida LLC Articles of Organization from the Florida Department of State.

 Turnaround time for the state to file the Articles of Organization is 1-2 business days when filing online or 5-10 business days when filing by mail.